dmariogatto/certificate-transparency/README.md

 }

-// optionally pass in a function to manually handle the transparency result var httpHandler = new Cats.CertificateTransparency.CatsAndroidClientHandler(VerifyCtResult);
+// optionally pass in a function to manually handle the transparency result var httpHandler = new Cats.CertificateTransparency.Android.CatsAndroidClientHandler(VerifyCtResult);
 var client = new HttpClient(httpHandler);
 ```

 ### Xamarin iOS

 There is currently no platform specific implementation for iOS.
-From iOS 10 it is possible to enable certificate transparency via a plist setting [NSRequiresCertificateTransparency](https://developer.apple.com/documentation/bundleresources/information_property_list/nsapptransportsecurity/nsexceptiondomains).
+Certificate transparency is already enabled since iOS 12.1.1, however, it can be disabled per domain via a property list setting [NSRequiresCertificateTransparency](https://developer.apple.com/documentation/bundleresources/information_property_list/nsapptransportsecurity/nsexceptiondomains).

 If you are keen you could use the `CertificateVerifier` to build your own `HttpClientHandler`, similar to the included Android implementation.